Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 turn around her head on 4 as you step forwards.
 Anchor on 5&6.
 You should end in a [goofy] position.

+#### Handshake sugar push outside pivot turn

+Start in a [handshake] or [spiderman handshake] position.
+On step 2 raise your right hand to her face level and align your right hand a couple of inches above her forehead while your hand points at 10 o'clock.
+On step 3&4 do compression on 3& and begin the turn on 4 as you step forwards.
+Anchor on 5&6.
+You should end in a [handshake] position.

+Next pattern suggestion:

+- [weird handshake left-side pass inside pivot turn right picture hold]

 #### Sugar push inside pivot turn into closed position